 This is the last part of three-series tutorial.
 We are going to build a full-stack Todo App using the MEAN (MongoDB, ExpressJS, AngularJS and NodeJS).

 This tutorial is meant to be as clear as possible while at the same time teach you how to connect AngularJS with back-end servers in Node.Js, Express.js and databases such as MongoDB, also known as the MEAN stack.
 Let’s start with angularJS!

-Have you ever wonder how the companies that offers free services make money?
-Such as Evernote, Facebook, Twitter, LinkedIn, Maps (from Google), Github and so on… or if it is even profitable to keep free users using their services.
-We would into different revenues models most used today and hopefully will throw you some light next time you decide to roll your own startup!
+Have you ever wonder how the companies that offer free services make money?
+Such as Instagram, Evernote, Facebook, Twitter, LinkedIn, Google Maps, so on… or if it is even profitable to keep free users using their services.
+We would go through several revenue models and hopefully, it will throw you some light next time you decide to roll your own startup.

 I got excited about the idea of having a Raspberry Pi.
 It is in essence one of the smallest complete computer that you can get for $35 bucks!
 Ok, after I got one I had to do something useful with it… So I make it a Airplay receiver to play music remotely from any of my apple devices!